raydenlim/tp/docs/UserGuide.md

   e.g. `[n/NAME]…​` can be used as ` ` (i.e. 0 times), `n/John Doe`, `n/John Doe n/Foo Bar` etc.

 * Items with `/` can only be used **one time**. <br>
-  e.g. `viewtasks tn/user guide / td/developer guide` has to be used as `viewtasks tn/user guide` or `viewtasks td/developer guide`.
+  e.g. `tn/user guide / td/developer guide` has to be used as `tn/user guide` or `td/developer guide`.

 * Parameters can be **in any order**.<br>